Summary

 Uncorrelated returns reflect customized optimization

 New Frontier’s conservative and aggressive portfolios sometimes move in different directions.
 This contrasts to traditional portfolios, where different risk targets within a strategy move in the same direction, just more or less.
-However, the difference highlights a feature of properly-optimized portfolios – conservative and aggressive portfolios should perform differently because they’re made for different investment goals.
+However, the difference highlights a feature of properly-optimized portfolios – conservative and aggressive portfolios should perform differently because they’re made for different investment goals (as illustrated in the first figure below).

 Allocations are optimized independently